loicginoux/paper-tiger-psd2html/readme.md

 Tools
 ------
-The project uses Yeoman (with grunt and bower) for deployment and package management.
+The project uses Yeoman (with grunt and bower) for deployment and package management and less.js for styling.

 Support
 -------
-Tested on ie8, 9, firefox, chrome and safari.
+Tested on ie8, 9, iphone, android, ipad, firefox, chrome and safari.

 How I could have gone further?